FieldMarshallVague/radix-mock-up/chat-with-piers.md

   - digital ownership is a great idea.

-- blockchain seemed ideal, but obvious issues with scaling (speed of confirmation, power consumption)
+- bitcoin-based blockchain seemed ideal, but obvious issues with scaling (speed of confirmation, power consumption)
 - when I read about Radix, I followed the breadcrumbs to Lamport's logical clocks

   - I was impressed by the simplicity and the reduction in need for peer-review/confirmation.